Convention of London (1840)

 The Convention of London of 1840 was a treaty with the title of Convention for the Pacification of the Levant, signed on 15 July 1840 between the Great Powers of United Kingdom, Austria, Prussia, Russia on one hand and the Ottoman Empire on the other.
-The Convention lent some support to the Ottoman Empire, which was having difficulties with its Egyptian possessions.
+The Convention lent some support to the Ottoman Empire, which was having difficulties with the rebellious Wali of Egypt.

 Because Muhammad Ali of Egypt did not accept the terms of the convention, the Oriental Crisis of 1840 resulted.
 Thus, Muhammad Ali finally had to accept the convention on 27 November 1840.

 Negotiations

-The treaty summarized recent agreements concerning the Ottoman Empire under Abdulmecid I, and its second war with Muhammad Ali's Egypt.
+The treaty summarized recent agreements concerning the Ottoman Empire under Abdulmecid I, and its second war with Muhammad Ali's Egypt Eyalet.
 It was brought about by the Great Powers' fear of the destabilizing effect an Ottoman collapse would have on Europe.